-A. Government
+- 1. Government

-- 1. Type of government, noting if recently changed (type, not the leadership) - 2.
+- a.
+Type of government, noting if recently changed (type, not the leadership)

+- b.
 Relations with citizens, regional neighbors, international community

-B. Economy
+- 2. Economy

-- 1. Type of economy
+- a.
+Type of economy

-- 2. Current state of the economy
+- b.
+Current state of the economy

-- 3. Major industry
+- c.
+Major industry

-- 4. Level of imports/exports
+- d.
+Level of imports/exports

-C. Military
+- 3. Military

-- 1. Types (army, navy, air force)
+- a.
+Types (army, navy, air force)

-- 2. Size, strength, and capacity
+- b.
+Size, strength, and capacity

-- 3. Willingness and capacity to use military force
+- c.
+Willingness and capacity to use military force

-D. Culture (include only if notable items)
+- 4. Culture (include only if notable items)

-- 1. Dominate religion and recent problems, if any
+- a.
+Dominate religion and recent problems, if any

-- 2. Immigration or migration, recent problems if any
+- b.
+Immigration or migration, recent problems if any

-- 3. Ethnic, tribal, race considerations
+- c.
+Ethnic, tribal, race considerations

-- 4. Values
+- d.
+Values

-- 5. Major concerns
+- e.
+Major concerns

-E. Geography
+- 5. Geography

-- 1. Absence or presence of important resource - 2.
+- a.
+Absence or presence of important resource

+- b.
 Land--locked or with natural harbors (political impact)

-F. United Nations Policy
+- 6. United Nations Policy

-- 1. Country voting bloc
+- a.
+Country voting bloc

-- 2. Level of Participation
+- b.
+Level of Participation

-- 3. Relationship of UN policy to domestic and foreign policy goals
+- c.
+Relationship of UN policy to domestic and foreign policy goals

-- 4. Overall strategy in the UN
+- d.
+Overall strategy in the UN

 This general profile should be the work of the entire delegation with each delegate completing a portion.
 The most important portion of this profile is F-4.
 This section should receive the most attention in your research, as it will become the primary guide at conference regarding your countries role in a given committees activities.

 It should also get a full paragraph in the profile specifically laying out what the country hopes to achieve and how they plan to do so.
 And you will not find this on a page in your research, it must be sifted out of the whole body of research work.
 The entire delegation needs to meet and discuss what each believes the goals and means to achieving those goals are.
 From this you will be able to assemble the last paragraph in your country profile.
 Remember - this document is due 30 days prior to conference and submitted in a coherent narrative form.

 In addition, the delegation should prepare a document for their use that includes a strategy presenting a defense of your position on the issues, potential arguments against your position and possible responses.
 You should also prepare a list of supporting nations and opposing nations, and a discussion detailing the most likely path to a compromise solution.
-This information will assist delegates during the informal caucusing session (pictured above) and during debate in the committee.
+This information will assist delegates during the informal caucusing session (pictured a